UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 "But he was walking around.
 He was just so tough.
 Then I went to get an IV needle and get him going on that, and he was like, 'Oh no, that's gonna hurt!'
 I was like, Is he for real right now?
 We patched it up.
 But that guy was an animal."

-Anyone familiar with first responder culture understands the dark humor and raucous storytelling that are traded there like currency.
+Anyone familiar with first responder culture understands the dark humor and raucous storytelling that are traded there like a second currency.
 It's a kind of release, a critical step in processing the stress and emotion of the job.
 Miocic is good at this, and it's not hard to see that this quality, as much as or even more than being good at his job or being a UFC champion, is what endears him to his firehouse colleagues.

 On this Monday morning, the hijinks reach another level when Miocic's favorite comedic partner, station chief Ken Papesh, enters the kitchen.

 The two greet each other with an exaggerated bro hug, milking the moment for laughs.
 Papesh is young for a fire chief and fairly new in the role.
-His thick build could make him nearly as imposing a figure as Miocic if not for his shock of blonde hair and steady grin.
+His thick build could make him nearly as imposing a figure as Miocic if not for his shock of blonde hair and easy grin.
 Like Miocic, Papesh likes to keep things light if he can help it.
 At the same time, he's fairly thoughtful when the time is right, playing the straight man and counterweight to Miocic's clowning.

 When asked what a paramedic's job typically entails, Miocic searches for the words.